bytesparrow/h5plabor/README.md

 - drush import-all
 (prompt answer is always "1")

-Import language:

-drush locale-check && drush locale-update && drush cr

-Goto: admin/content/h5p
-Install desired libraries from h5p.org
+Goto: admin/content/h5p - Install desired libraries from h5p.org

 **Your Site should be done.**